BirdsCaribbean

-BirdsCaribbean, formerly the Society for the Conservation and Study of Caribbean Birds (SCSCB), is an ornithological non-profit organization.
+Birds Caribbean, formerly the Society for the Conservation and Study of Caribbean Birds (SCSCB), is an ornithological non-profit organization.
 Founded in 1988, the organization strives to protect Caribbean birds and their habitats through education, research, conservation action and capacity building.
 It is the largest bird conservation organization in the Caribbean region, including the Bahamas and Bermuda as well as the islands within the Caribbean basin.